-The planning phases is where you take stock of your current employer brand and messaging strategy, and develop an improvement plan.
+The planning phase is where you take stock of your current employer brand and messaging strategy, and develop an improvement plan.

-- Set clear goals.
-Based on that conversation, set short- and long-term goals related to recruitment, performance, retention, and employer branding.
+Based on that conversation, set short and long-term goals related to recruitment, performance, retention, and employer branding.
 Establish KPIs that you can measure against your goals.
 You’ll need to be able to measure statistics rather than nodding or shaking your head based on how you feel it’s going.